ishaq/ishaq.pk/posts/uitableview-designing-headers-and-footers-in-interface-builder.en.md

 If you are designing header view for the table instead of a section, you can leave it before the first prototype, it would work without any code.
 Same goes for table footer view, except that footer view has to be inserted *after* the last prototype cell.

+**NOTE:** you cannot use the header/footer views designed this way multiple times i.e. if you try to show the same header on 3 different sections, it would appear at the last section only.
+This approach is only useful when you have a dynamic table view with known number of *different* sections, so you can design a different header/footer for each.